chaibuilder/sdk/docs/core-concepts/design-tokens.md

 ## Storage Format

-Internally, design tokens are stored with a `dt-{id}` prefix for identification.
+Internally, design tokens are stored with a `${DESIGN_TOKEN_PREFIX}-{id}` prefix for identification.
 However, users always see the readable token name in the UI—the internal format is never exposed.